gaberonincheese/cs81-module4b-mydataexplorer/REFLECTION.md

 What was tricky or rewarding?

 I found trying to determine my most frequent mood was a little tricky at first, but I referred to our previous work with the readingTracker.js file in order to help guide my code.
+Also, when I went in to write one of my other functions, screenTimeMessages, I kept getting an extra "undefined" line after printing my statements on the console.
+Strangely, when I switched to return statements, this issue vanished.
+I'm not sure why this was happening.

 How did using your own data change things?